-We will now detail each field on the New Appointment screen.
+After selecting to create an appointment, the New Appointment window will appear.
+We will now describe each field on the screen.

-This is the person who is making the appointment.
+The clinician is the person who is conducting the appointment.
 Kalix supports adding multiple clinicians per appointment.
-Depending on your access level to Kalix (if you are a Director or Administrative user), you are able to schedule appointments for other clinicians.
+Depending on your access level to Kalix (if you are a Director or Administrative user), you can schedule appointments for other clinicians.

 Appointment Date & Time